najwanaamane/NLP-paper-implementation/README.md

 ## Introduction
 This repository implements a news classification method based on TF-IDF (Term Frequency-Inverse Document Frequency) and SVM (Support Vector Machine).
 The approach is inspired by the paper "A Novel Text Mining Approach Based on TF-IDF and Support Vector Machine for News Classification".
 The goal is to classify news articles into distinct categories to facilitate quick access to relevant information.

-## Problem Statement and Objectives
-The project addresses the challenge of automatically classifying news articles into different categories.
-With the vast amount of textual data available online, efficient tools are needed for organizing and retrieving information.
-News classification helps users identify articles of interest across categories such as business, entertainment, politics, sports, and technology.
-The proposed method uses TF-IDF for feature extraction and SVM for classification, evaluated primarily on the BBC dataset.

 ## State of the Art
 Previous techniques in news classification include: